Bỏ qua đến nội dung

 1. Open the Shortcuts app on your iPhone

-2. Find the shortcut you just downloaded (the name might be “Toggle Mac Mic”)
+2. Find the shortcut you just downloaded (its name might be “Toggle Mac Mic”)

 4. Find the line with a URL like: http://YOUR_MAC_IP:8765/toggle-mic